Panola County License Hearing Guide

 Were you just arrested for DUI in Panola County, Texas?
 Time is of the essence.
 Your driver's license is at immediate risk, and you need to act fast to protect it.
 This guide outlines the process of license suspension following a DUI arrest in Panola County and explains the crucial Administrative License Revocation (ALR) hearing.

-It's important to understand that there are two separate cases you'll be facing: a criminal case in Panola County court and an administrative case regarding your driver's license.
+It's important to understand that there are two separate cases you'll be facing: a criminal case in Panola County court addressing the DUI charge itself, and an administrative case handled by the Texas Department of Public Safety (DPS) regarding your driver's license.
 This guide focuses on the administrative process and how to fight the suspension of your driving privileges.
+The outcome of one case does not automatically determine the outcome of the other.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Texas, the Texas Department of Public Safety (DPS) may attempt to suspend your driver's license.
+After a DUI arrest in Texas, the Texas Department of Public Safety (DPS) will attempt to suspend your driver's license.
 You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing to challenge this suspension.
+This is a strict deadline, and missing it will result in an automatic suspension of your license.

 Where to Request: The hearing is requested through the Texas Department of Public Safety (DPS).

-- Online: The fastest way to request a hearing is often online through the Texas DPS website.
-Look for the section related to driver license suspensions and ALR hearings.
+How to Request: Online: The fastest way to request a hearing is often online through the Texas DPS website.

 What Happens If You Miss the Deadline?
-If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
-This suspension will take effect 40 days after the date of your arrest.
+If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended, effective 40 days after the date of your arrest.
 Missing this deadline severely limits your options for retaining your driving privileges.

 Automatic License Suspension